compas-dev/compas_gmsh/docs/index.rst

 .. rst-class:: lead

-:mod:`compas_gmsh` is one of the core COMPAS extensions and provides an easy-to-use COMPAS-based wrapper for the Python bindings of `Gmsh <https://gmsh.info/>`_, which is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor.
+:mod:`compas_gmsh` provides an easy-to-use COMPAS-based wrapper for the Python bindings of `Gmsh <https://gmsh.info/>`_, which is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor.
+With :mod:`compas_gmsh`, you can easily generate high-quality meshes for COMPAS primitives, shapes, surfaces, breps, and mesh data structures.

 Table of Contents